SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 - If you used a separate library, simply build it and the DLL will be located in the bin\debug or release folder of the library
 - If you kept it in the main game, it will be in the bin\debug or release folder of your game

-> When it comes to using the Release or Debug version of your library of your project is a source of some debate and ultimately is up to you.&nbsp; Personally, I use the release build of my library as it ensures I am always building the XML against what I will eventually ship against, if I make dev changes, it will prompt me to ensure I consider all the impacts.&nbsp; If you use debug, then you will have to make sure you fix it later.&nbsp; Either way works and it is simply up to you.
+> When it comes to using the Release or Debug version of your library of your project is a source of some debate and ultimately is up to you.
+Personally, I use the release build of my library as it ensures I am always building the XML against what I will eventually ship against, if I make dev changes, it will prompt me to ensure I consider all the impacts.
+If you use debug, then you will have to make sure you fix it later.
+Either way works and it is simply up to you.

-Now when you build your Content Project (providing everything is aligned) you should see a nice green tick meaning everything is good!&nbsp; If you then want to pass the content project and data library to other people, they can then get on building content and use the Content Pipeline tool to validate everything is on the up and up.
+Now when you build your Content Project (providing everything is aligned) you should see a nice green tick meaning everything is good!
+If you then want to pass the content project and data library to other people, they can then get on building content and use the Content Pipeline tool to validate everything is on the up and up.

 [![image](/Images/wordpress/2017/05/image_thumb-10.png "image")](/Images/wordpress/2017/05/image-10.png)